 Search Comparable Listings And Sales

-Comparable sales are the sales of similar homes that have sold.
+Comparable sales are closed sales on homes similar to yours.
 You can look at every similar house that is, or was, listed in the same neighborhood for the last three months.
 The distance should be no further than a quarter to a half a mile from your home unless the property is rural.

 Compare everything from the lot size to age and construction style.
 Now is the time to pay very careful attention to dividing lines and physical barriers such as major streets, fairways or railroads.
 Prices can vary from one side of the road to the other.